 We recognize, however, that the results of our analysis are shaped by the economic environment of our sample period: 2006 through 2011.
 The characteristics of banks that meet the criteria for thriving banks would tend to be somewhat different if the analysis covered other years.
 For example, during our sample period, a concentration in agricultural lending had a statistically significant impact on whether a bank was a thriving bank.
 Given the increases in land prices and agricultural product prices in recent years, a positive association between agricultural lending and community bank performance is not surprising.

 If we were to conduct this study with data from the 1980s, however, we would tend to observe the opposite case: Concentrations in agricultural lending were sources of weakness.
 Also, given the poor performance of banks with high concentrations of CRE during the recent financial crisis (a source of strength for community banks before 2006), it is important to view our results in the context of the period used for this study.

 In addition, a more forward-looking analysis of the future of community banking in the United States would take into account many additional factors, particularly the cost of regulatory compliance under the Basel III international capital accords and under the Dodd-Frank Act when fully implemented.
 [Emphasis added.]

 R. Alton Gilber is a visiting scholar and economist emeritus, Andrew P. Meyer is a senior economist, and James W. Fuchs is an assistant vice-president at the Federal Reserve Bank of St. Louis.
 To read the full version of this study, click here.

-[This article was posted on April 5, 2013, on the website of ABA Banking Journal, www.bankingexchange.com, and is copyright 2013 by the American Bankers Association.]
+[This article was posted on April 5, 2013, on the website of Banking Exchange, www.bankingexchange.com, and is copyright 2013 by the American Bankers Association.]